proballstar/atlas/README.md

 # 🚀 Atlas
 ```
 🚀 This is Atlas.
 Fast.
 Fuel efficient.
 The official rocket of Firebolt Space Agency.
+We chose to build Atlas not because it is easy, but because it is hard.

 - Aaron Ma & Rohan Fernandes
 ```